Top 5 Health Concerns for Seniors

 • Advance care planning, palliative sedation, or withdrawal of life-sustaining treatments to honor seniors’ wishes and preferences for their end-of-life care

-Hospice and palliative care can also help seniors with dementia improve their quality of life, as studies have shown that hospice and palliative care can reduce hospitalizations, emergency visits, and intensive care unit admissions, as well as increase patient satisfaction and family well-being.
+Hospice care also helps seniors with dementia improve their quality of life.
+Studies have shown that they can reduce hospitalizations, emergency visits, and intensive care unit admissions and increase patient satisfaction and family well-being.

 Cancer